pnp/powershell/documentation/Get-PnPContainer.md

 ### -Paged

-This parameter can be used when there are more than 5,000 Containers in a given SharePoint repository services application.
+This parameter can be used when there are more than 5,000 Containers in a given SharePoint Embedded application.
 Using -Paged will provide a <Paging Token> that will display the next 5,000 Containers.

 ```yaml
 Type: SwitchParameter